 Wear chemical safety goggles when using hazardous solvents and detergents.
 Don’t mix cleaning agents.

-Turn spray nozzles away from your face.
+Turn nozzles away from your face before spraying.

 Wash your hands after using household chemicals.